In most cases, it is simple to delete a Git branch. You'll learn how to delete a Git brach locally and remotely in this article.

 Repos often have a

-master branch for the main codebase and developers create other branches to work on different features.
+main branch for the main codebase and developers create other branches to work on different features.

 Once work is completed on a feature, it is often recommended to delete the branch.